-Through the end of March 2019 we’re matching your gift to the Inclusive Classroom Fund dollar for dollar, up to $5,000.
+Through the end of March 2019 we’re tripling your gift to the Inclusive Classroom Fund, up to $5,000.

 What is an inclusive classroom?
 An inclusive classroom addresses inequity in the classroom on the basis of race, ethnicity, family background, sexual and gender identity, ability, or any personal or social circumstances.

 Why is it important?
 Having everything you need to learn goes beyond a pencil.
 Jeanette, a Special Education teacher at Herzl School of Excellence in Chicago, IL, explains that her students cannot thrive in a traditional environment.
 “The same way a fish cannot thrive out of water, my students cannot thrive in an environment that is not made for them.”